Oluwa-Femi/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+They store information about a client that might need to be referenced later.
+Mostly, they're meant to verify a user's identity, which is done via cookies.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It changes password from the inputed string into a long and indecipherable string for security purposes

 - [ ] What does bcrypt do to slow down attackers?

+It adds time to the security with a Key Deviation Function (Hash + Time)

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload and signature.

 ## Minimum Viable Product